borgmatic-collective/docker-borgmatic/README.md

 ### Usage

-To set your backup timing and configuration, you will need to modify [crontab.txt](data/borgmatic.d/crontab.txt) and your borgmatic [config.yaml](data/borgmatic.d/config.yaml) and mount these files into the `/etc/borgmatic.d/` directory.
+To set your backup timing and configuration, you will need to create [crontab.txt](data/borgmatic.d/crontab.txt) and your borgmatic [config.yaml](data/borgmatic.d/config.yaml) and mount these files into the `/etc/borgmatic.d/` directory.
 When the container starts it creates the crontab from `crontab.txt` and starts crond.
+By cloning this repo in `/opt/docker/`, you will have a working setup to get started.

 If using remote repositories mount your .ssh to /root/.ssh within the container